itaytu/Ex4/README.md

-# Ex4 - Final OOP project
+# Pacman Game - Final OOP project

 In this project we've created a simulation of a **Pacman Game**.
 The game can be played on 9 different maps with different scenarios and different methods such as: Running a game via clicking a point